SkyTemple/skytemple-files/skytemple_files/graphics/dma/README.rst

 Extra tiles
 ###########
-In the set of extra tiles, every third tile build a group.
+In the set of extra tiles, every third tile builds a group.
 There are three groups.
-We don't know much about these work yet.
+We don't know much about how these work yet.

 +---------+---------------------------------------+